XinyuYee/LAP-v2/README.md

-# Local Affine Preservation Matching
+# Local Affine Preservation with Motion Consistency for Feature Matching
-This is the Github repository for feature matching using local affine preservation matching.
+This is the Github repository for feature matching using local affine preservation matching with motion consistency.

 # Requirement
 LAP requires [VLfeat](https://github.com/vlfeat/vlfeat) to build the initial neighborhoods.

 # Citation

-If you use the code, please cite:
+If you used the code, please cite:
 ```
 @ARTICLE{ye2022local,
   author={Ye, Xinyu and Ma, Jiayi and Xiong, Huilin},